-Understanding the danger, Frederick quickly retraced his steps to Saxony and, by September 10, before Daun could prevent it, he reappeared with his army near Dresden and joined forces with his brother Prince Henri and the Margrave Carl.
+Understanding the danger, Frederick quickly retraced his steps to Saxony and, by September 10, before Daun could prevent it, he reappeared with his army near Dresden and joined forces with his brother Prince Heinrich and Margrave Carl.

 On October 1, by a daring manoeuvre, a Prussian Corps outflanked Daun and reoccupied Bautzen.
 Daun then moved his camp to Kittlitz, near Löbau, blocking the road to Zittau and covering at distance the besieging corps around Neisse.

 On October 10, while marching to the relief of Neisse, Frederick found his way barred by the Austrian Army.
 He then encamped in a position dangerously close to Daun's camp, despite the advice of his generals.

 The position that the Austrian Field Marshal had chosen was just as hard to capture as his former camp at Stolpen.
 Frederick made plans to turn the right flank of the Austrian lines but the manoeuvre had to be postponed for four days, because the Prussians had to wait for a convoy of supplies from Dresden.